 Shoes are the absolute foundation of happy Disney feet.

 I wore these for a few years and really liked them.
-However, after a LOT of trial and error (I’ve bought a LOT of shoes) — I refer these and these.
+However, after a LOT of trial and error (I’ve bought a LOT of shoes) — I recommend 3 shoes:

 GO TO A RUNNING STORE, and try stuff on, it made ALL the difference!

-Bonus Pro Tip: If your feet are CLOSE to wise, consider getting wide (and often I have to get that in a shoe store).
+Pro Tip: If your feet are CLOSE to wise, consider getting wide (it may be harder to get, but it’s worth it).

 A few tips on shoes at Disneyland: